rightlag/pyswagger/README.md

 # Authenticated endpoints

 Authentication is sometimes required to access some or all endpoints of a web API.
-Since pyswagger is a client-side toolkit, it does not support authentication schemes such as [https://en.wikipedia.org/wiki/OAuth](OAuth).
+Since pyswagger is a client-side toolkit, it does not support authentication schemes such as [OAuth](https://en.wikipedia.org/wiki/OAuth).
 However, if the endpoint requires an access token to make a request, then the `auth` keyword argument can be supplied.

 ## Using the `auth` keyword argument

-Swagger uses [http://swagger.io/specification/#securityDefinitionsObject](Security Definitions) to define security schemes available to be used in the specification.
+Swagger uses [Security Definitions](http://swagger.io/specification/#securityDefinitionsObject) to define security schemes available to be used in the specification.
 The `in` field states the location of the API key which is either the `query` or the `header`.

 If a security definition exists in the schema, pyswagger inspects the value of the `in` field and automatically assigns it as a request header or a query parameter.
 Therefore, when using the `auth` keyword, it is not required to specify the location of the API key.